HugoFernandes2343/LAPR4_2017-2018/docs/blue/s1140420/sp1/README.md

 In my opinion, the application has a potential Design issue:

 public class Formula{

-  //The Cell this Formula belongs to private Cell cell;
+    //The Cell this Formula belongs to
+    private Cell cell;

 }

 public class Cell{

     //The Formula in this Cell
     private Formula formula;

 }

 This reflexive association does not seem like a good practice, as most associations should be single-way whenever possible.
 However, I am not Mr. Einar Pehrson, so I can't imagine the issues he faced 13 years ago when building this from scratch, and this might be the best solution.
+It amuses me to no end, however, to write "Cell.getFormula().getCell().getFormula().getCell()(...)" until the heat death of the Universe.

 One Design flaw that I DO know is a bad practice that was introduced by me is the use of side-effects in "CellImpl.storeContent()":